A Lightweight, Transferable, and Self-Adaptive Framework for Intelligent DC Arc-Fault Detection in Photovoltaic Systems

 \subsubsection{Canary Deployment}

 Candidate models undergo temporal validation followed by controlled canary deployment.
-The updated model is first deployed to a small subset of devices, where field-level error statistics are continuously monitored.
+The updated model is first deployed to a small subset of devices, where the number of alarms and nuisance tripping rates are continuously monitored.
 Only when the new model consistently outperforms the existing baseline is it promoted to fleet-wide deployment.
 This canary mechanism ensures that unsafe updates are automatically contained and that AFCI reliability does not degrade during long-term operation.
-Overall, the cloud-device adaptive loop enables incremental integration of novel operating regimes while preventing error accumulation and maintaining stable AFCI protection in evolving PV-BESS environments.
+Overall, the cloud-device adaptive loop enables incremental integration of novel operating conditions while preventing error accumulation and maintaining stable AFCI protection in evolving PV-BESS environments.